 "She's coming home tomorrow."

 He smiled.
-His smile seemed genuine.
+A smile that seemed genuine.
 "Really?
 That's great.
 So she's alright then?"

 She ignored him and the small spark of excitement she felt, the one she always felt when she was around him.
 Of all the people she knew; he made her feel the most alive.
-Ironic.
+It was ironic—and deeply screwed up.
 She bounded up the stairs to her waiting friends.
 "So is Dawn asleep?"